Consolidated Edison Building: Site

+The Consolidated Edison Building is in the Gramercy neighborhood of Manhattan in New York City, near Union Square.
+The land lot spans the entirety of a rectangular city block bounded by Irving Place to the west, 15th Street to the north, Third Avenue to the east, and 14th Street to the south.
+The site covers 93,778 ft2, measuring 420 ft wide along 14th and 15th Streets and 206.5 ft wide along Irving Place and Third Avenue.
+The building is officially located at 4 Irving Place, though the building also takes up the lots between 2 and 10 Irving Place.
+It is near Zeckendorf Towers to the west, Irving Plaza and the Daryl Roth Theatre to the northwest, and Christ Church Lutheran to the north.

 The site was originally occupied by the Lenape Native Americans until 1651, when a large tract from Bowery (now Fourth Avenue) to the East River between 3rd and 30th Streets was given to New Netherland director-general Peter Stuyvesant.
 While the Stuyvesant family retained much of their land through the 18th century, some 33 acre of the Stuyvesant estate were bought in 1748 by Cornelius Tiebout, whose widow later passed ownership of the land to her son, Cornelius T. Williams.
 The current building's site includes land from Stuyvesant, Williams, and auctioneer David Dunham.
 When the Manhattan street grid was laid out with the Commissioners' Plan of 1811, space was provided for what would become Union Square, one block west of the present-day Consolidated Edison Building, which opened in 1839.
 To the east of the square, between Fourth and Third Avenues, a community of rowhouses as well as a north–south street called Irving Place were developed by Samuel B. Ruggles.

 The block now occupied by the Consolidated Edison Building was originally occupied by buildings of various uses, including rowhouses on 15th Street, the Fifteenth Street Presbyterian Church, and the New York University School of Medicine on 14th Street.
 The Manhattan Gas Light Company purchased land at the southeast corner of 15th Street and Irving Place in 1855, where it erected a Renaissance Revival office structure.
 Just south of the Gas Light Company's office was the Academy of Music, New York's third opera house, which opened in 1854.
 The structure burned down in 1866, destroying the blockfront on 14th Street between Third Avenue and Irving Place.
 The Academy of Music was rebuilt and continued to serve as an opera site until 1887, when it was turned into a movie theater.
 The Tammany Hall political organization purchased the former medical school site and built its headquarters building there.
 Another building on the present Consolidated Edison Building's site, a mansion at 2 Irving Place, served as headquarters for the Lotos Club.